Johndev85/Tech-Deal/README.md

 # Chea-Platzi
-Proyect from C4 on Plaztzi Master program
+Proyect from C4 on Platzi Master program